SteadyCadence/api-docs/content/04-project.md

 **Request Payload**

 No payload required.
-However, pressing the **Delete** button from the API UI will delete the member.
+Pressing the **Delete** button from the API UI will delete the member.

 ![](_img/delete-jane-doe.png)